GFZ-Centre-for-Early-Warning/caravan/APACHE_INSTALLATION_README.txt

 SIMPLE README TESTED ON UBUNTU 14.04 with apache and mod_wsgi installed

-1) make (or edit, should be already there) caravan.wsgi file, if needed (it should not be the case) see https://code.google.com/p/modwsgi/wiki/QuickConfigurationGuide
+1) make (or edit, should be already in this directory) caravan.wsgi file, if needed (it should not be the case) see https://code.google.com/p/modwsgi/wiki/QuickConfigurationGuide

 2) control to have installed mod_wsgi in apache.
 Type in terminal: